lasz-lo/report-a-bug/README.md

 The report is posted to /report and contains the actual text, that is entered by the user, as well as an app-identifier, that is saved alog the report with a timestamp.

+To prevent massive spam from happening, the server only accepts one report per IP every 30 seconds.
+This can be changed in the index.js file of the server.

 ## Setup
 To set up **report-a-bug**, you have to integrate the client-side component from /src/client.
 You can have a look at the index.html to get an idea of how to setup the client-side.
 You can also edit the **app** variable, to set it to your unique app-identifier.
 Make sure you also add it to the list of allowed apps in the index.js of the server.
 Note that you also have to supply the ip-adress of your server.